Saturday, May 19, 2007

 Nicholas Roerich's Sikkim

-Over 70 years ago Prof. Roerich wrote about Sikkim: "This blessed country, full of reminiscences of the illumined leaders of religions, leaves an impression of great calmness.
-Here lived Padma Sambhava, the founder of the Red Cap sect.
+Over 70 years ago, Prof. Roerich wrote about Sikkim: "This blessed country, full of reminiscences of the illumined leaders of religions, leaves an impression of great calmness.
+Here lived Padmasambhava, the founder of the Nyingma sect.
 Atisha, who proclaimed the teaching of Kalachakra, crossed this country on his way to Tibet.
 Here, in the caves, dwelt many ascetics, filling space with their powerful thoughts.
 It is a whole snowy realm, altering its outlines with every variation of light!

 Rinchenpong, 1924

-Sikkim - one of the most beautiful states of India is yet to be discovered by tourists from my country and has a great many to offer to the inquisitive Russian soul, as well as there is every potential to turn this land into an alluring world tourist destination.
+Sikkim, one of the most beautiful states in India, is yet to be discovered by tourists from my country and has a great deal to offer the inquisitive Russian soul.
+There is also every potential to turn this land into an alluring world tourist destination.
 The gorgeous Himalayas with magnificent Kanchenjunga, the waterfalls, rivulets, lakes, unique fauna and varied flora with the abundance of orchids and rhododendrons, ancient Buddhist monasteries - they all make this Himalayan state "the land of the hidden Paradise".

-It is with the efforts of the Sikkim government that the region has gradually become open to foreign tourists.
-I am confident that all endeavours by our Indian friends to project the state as the best eco-tourism destination, improve and develop tourism infrastructure in the state and include Sikkim in the tourism map of the world will be spectacularly successful.
+The region has gradually become accessible to foreign tourists mainly due to the efforts of the Sikkim government.
+I am confident that all endeavors by our Indian friends to project the state as the best eco-tourism destination, improve and develop tourism infrastructure in the state, and include Sikkim on the world tourism map will be spectacularly successful.

 No comments: